equinor/tagreader-python/docs/manual.md

 By default a cache-file using the HDF5 file format will be attached to the client upon client creation.
 Whenever `read_tags()` is called, the cache is queried for existing data.
 Any data that is not already in the cache will be queried from the data source.
 The cache can significantly speed up queries, and it is therefore recommended to always keep it enabled.
 The cache file will be created on use.

 Data in the cache never expires.
 If the data for some reason becomes invalid, then the cache and data source will no longer produce the same data set.
-The cache can safely be removed at any time, at least as long as there is no ongoing query.
+An existing cache file can safely be deleted at any time, at least as long as there is no ongoing query.

 If, for any reason, you want to disable the cache, simply set it to `None` .
-This is normally done before connecting to the server, like so:
+This can be done at any time, but is normally done before connecting to the server, like this:

 ``` python
 c = tagreader.IMSClient("PINO", "pi")